OfficeDev/O365-EDU-Tools/EDUGraphAPIs/education-overview.md

 - [educationTeacher](resources/educationteacher.md) - Represents a users with the primary role of 'Teacher'.
 - [educationStudent](resources/educationstudent.md) - Represents a users with the primary role of 'student'.

-The rostering APIs support support the following scenarios:
+The rostering APIs support the following scenarios:

 - [Get students and teachers for a class](./api/educationclass_list_members.md)
 - [List schools in which a class is taught](./api/educationclass_list_schools.md)